 Traditional franchise ownership is not a plug-and-play investment; most successful franchise owners have at least some previous experience in the model.
 In some cases, they may be former franchise management staff, or have some level of business experience that involves brick-and-mortar management.
 Whereas a celebrity or a high-net-worth investor can hire management teams to effectively run multiple locations, the average franchise owner needs specialized knowledge to be successful.

-Through fractional ownership of franchises, you’ll have all the benefits of low volatility, predictable returns, and healthy diversification without the upfront costs or challenges.
+Through fractional ownership of franchises, you have the opportunity to benefit from low volatility, predictable returns, and healthy diversification without the same large upfront costs or challenges.
 With as little as $500, you can start investing in one of the favored wealth-building tools of celebrities and ultra-wealthy individuals.

-Investing in fractional franchises also allows you to reap the benefits in a completely passive model.
-There is no learning curve to maneuver, no management skills to build, and no time investment running a franchise location.
+While all investments have some level of risk, investing in fractional franchises provides investors with the opportunity to reap the benefits of franchising with a completely passive model.
+There is no learning curve to maneuver, no management skills to build, and no time investment running a franchise location since you’re working with our professional franchise investment and management teams.
 This model allows everyday investors to put an important asset class to work in their portfolio.